cmoy11/pyscrelp/README.md

 ```
 *Note:*

 Accepts a list of businesses and a city (please hyphenate multile word cities ~ los-angeles, st-paul).
-This is **not** 100% accurate, but rather offers a quick way to generate the most likely alias for businesses.
+This is **not** 100% accurate, but rather a quick method for generating the most likely alias for businesses.
 The only guaranteed way to find Yelp aliases is manually via [yelp.com](yelp.com) or using the [Yelp Fusion  API](https://www.yelp.com/developers/documentation/v3/get_started).
 Be sure to check the not-valid print statement in the terminal if you choose to use the hyphenate function.

 **Troubleshooting**

-Surprise surprise, Yelp does not like mass scraping from their website.
+Rate limiting continues to be an issue.
 I have time.sleep()s scattered throughout the program to try and mitigate this, but if you are scraping hundreds of thousands of Yelp reviews like I have, you will likely run into issues with the Yelp server.
-Here are some, not so helpful tips!
+Here are some helpful tips!

 The first roadblock you will likely hit is the recaptcha.
 If your code stops working all of the sudden, try going to yelp.com.
 If you see the recaptcha, proceed through the recaptcha and continue scraping!

 If you see this on the other hand:
 ![image](images/troubleshooting.png)
-You are out of luck :/ Yelp has caught you and you have no choice but to wait until you are unblocked.
-Hopefully you have some coworkers who want thousands of reviews on their computer?
+You are out of luck :/ and you'll have to wait until you are unblocked.

 **Disclaimer**

-This program may stop working suddenly if Yelp changes their website structure (they have already done this once, I like to think because of me).
-I will do my best to stay on top of this, but you were warned.
+Yelp continues to change the structure of their sites, so this program may suddenly stop working.
+I try to stay on top of updates, but feel free to shoot me a message if you are having difficulties.